steemit/devportal/_quickstart/testnet.md

 * Address prefix: `STX`
 * API node: `https://testnet.steem.vc`

-Above testnet is powered by community member @almost-digital and doesn't have snapshot of main network.
+The above testnet is powered by community member @almost-digital and doesn't have a snapshot of the main network.